intmus/inttheory19-20/_04-intro-rhythm/c1-metricpercept.md

 z/2 G G G G/2-| G/2G/2 G G c/2G/4F/4| G4|]{% endcapture %}
 {% include abc-example.html number="1" abc=ex1 %}

+### Conclusions

+The very idea of strong and weak beats relies on a recognizable, steady pulse.
+Even though the first line above is clearly written in a syncopated pattern that begins on the & of 1, most listeners hear the first pitch as the downbeat because it is the first pitch they hear.
+However, when the top line is added in the fourth measure, it becomes possible to hear the bottom line as syncopated because an earlier reference has been established.
+In general, a listener will hear the first sound of a piece of music as a downbeat unless other contextual clues--such as melodic shape, note shape, or accents--lead them to think otherwise.

+Syncopation occurs when emphasis is put on the "weak" beats of the meter, but the above example shows the subjectivity of this.
+If a listener listens to the example without looking at the notation, it would be impossible to know that the example starts on an offbeat.
+It is therefore worth noting that strong and weak beats are determined by *context*, not by meter.
+Once the top line is added to the excerpt, the listener may still hear the bottom line as taking place on the beat if they listened to it without looking at the notation, while some may "switch" the beat in their mind to make the bottom line a strongly syncopated rhythm.
+Syncopation can occur within a single line if the beat is established first and then weak beat rhythms are introduced, but this is still an example of establishing the strong beats for the listener before syncopation can begin.

 ## Meters with different beat lengths but identical numbers of divisions

-The example contains a rhythmic pattern scored in two different meters.
+The next example contains a rhythmic pattern scored in two different meters.
 Discuss the differences between the two ways of notating the examples and which one best reflects your perception of the excerpt.
 Are there other methods of which you can think that could alter a listener's perception of meter?

 After you hit play, do not follow the part in order to allow your ear to determine how it hears the meter.